Derek Chauvin murder trial could have jury picked today

 Later in the morning, a 13th juror was chosen.
 She worked in customer service and said she is an animal lover, "especially dogs."

-The woman said she saw the bystander video of Floyd's arrest and wrote in her juror questionnaire months ago, "This restraint was ultimately responsible for Mr. Floyd's demise."
-That said, she pledged under defense scrutiny Friday that she could presume Chauvin innocent as the law requires.
+The woman said she saw the oft-mentioned bystander video of Floyd's arrest and wrote in her juror questionnaire months ago, "This restraint was ultimately responsible for Mr. Floyd's demise."
+That said, she pledged under defense scrutiny Friday that she could presume Chauvin innocent as the law requires her to do.

 Chauvin, who is white, is charged with second-degree murder, third-degree murder and second-degree manslaughter in the death of Floyd, who was Black.